 In the cluster head selection part, see Figure 1, cluster heads are randomly chosen from a list of eligible nodes.
-To decide which nodes that is eligible, the average energy of the remaining nodes in the network is calculated.
-In order to spread the load evenly, only nodes with energy above the average energy are eligible.
+To determine which nodes are eligible, the average energy of the remaining nodes in the network is calculated.
+In order to spread the load evenly, only nodes with energy levels above average are eligible.

+If a node that has been randomly chosen is too close i.e. within the range of the minimum separation distance from all other chosen cluster heads, a new node has to be chosen to guarantee the minimum separation distance.
+This process iterates until the desired number of cluster heads is attained.
+If we cannot find a node outside the range of the minimum separation distance (to guarantee the minimum separation distance) we choose any node among the eligible nodes to become cluster head.
+1

-As long as it is possible, or as long as the desired number of cluster heads is not attained, we choose a node among the eligible nodes that is further away than the minimum separation distance from all other chosen cluster heads.
-If that is not possible, we chose another node among the eligible nodes to become cluster head.1 When all cluster heads have been chosen and separated, generally with at least the minimum separation distance, clusters are created the same way as in [2].
+When all cluster heads have been chosen and separated, generally with at least the minimum separation distance, clusters are created the same way as in [2].